 Artificial Intelligence (AI) can solve specific problems by generalizing over a given data.
 There are two main AI areas: Machine Learning (ML) and Deep Learning (DL).
 It takes time, effort, technical infrastructure, and knowledge to build AI applications.
 That is why there was a time when only the big corporations with big budgets could invest in AI applications, which were beyond the reach of small and medium companies.
-But no more the big companies have monopolies over the AI applications.
+But no more, the big companies have monopolies over the AI applications.

-The main attraction of AIaaS is that the businesses need not invest massively to build AI applications massively.
-Still, it can continue focusing on their core business while taking advantage of AI technologies for varied solutions.
+The main attraction of AIaaS is that businesses need not invest massively to build AI applications massively.
+Still, it can continue focusing on its core business while taking advantage of AI technologies for varied solutions.
 The other advantages include reduced investment risks, reduced development time, and increased strategic flexibility.
 And the major disadvantage is the dependence on service providers.

 AIaaS is helping businesses leverage AI for several applications at reduced risk and expense.
 Although being around for years with around $2.3 billion in 2017, the market of AIaaS is expected to reach $77 billion in 2025, with the forecasted CARG of 56.7% in the period 2018-25.
 So far, the main players in the industry proving AIaaS are IBM (Developer Cloud), Google (Cloud Platform), Amazon (Web Services), and Microsoft (Azure).

 High level and Low-level AI as a Service

 Low -Level AI focuses on a narrow task.
 It requires expert knowledge for the implementation to create innovative solutions for the problems that are unsolved and non-standardized.
 It consists of data collection, pre-processing, training, testing, parameter optimization, etc., and comprises Machine Learning algorithms such as Classification, Clustering, Regression, Representation Learning, Reinforcement Learning, etc.